GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 * [skaffold build](#skaffold-build) - to just build and tag your image(s)
 * [skaffold deploy](#skaffold-deploy) - to deploy the given image(s)
 * [skaffold delete](#skaffold-delete) - to cleanup the deployed artifacts
-* [skaffold render](#skaffold-render) - build and tag images, and output templated kubernetes manifests
+* [skaffold render](#skaffold-render) - build and tag images, and output templated Kubernetes manifests

 Getting started with a new project: